New: our first western shirt and 4 look ideas

 (Photo by Jean-Paul Guilloteau/Kipa/Sygma via Getty Images)

-These photos clearly illustrate the particular aura of this piece, which we readily associate with authentic and adventurous cultural celebrities.
+These photos illustrate well the particular aura of this piece, which we readily associate with celebrities in culture, authentic and adventurous.

-And ultimately, it makes sense, when we know that it is a garment associated with cowboys and their romanticized image of Wild West adventurer.
+And ultimately, it makes sense, when you consider that it's a garment associated with cowboys and their romanticized image of Wild West adventurers.

 The distinctive signs of a western shirt

 Today, the western shirt has become a must-have in the men's wardrobe .
-In the US, it is considered to have the same place as the button-down collar Oxford shirt: a timeless and very relaxed shirt.
+In the US, it is considered to have the same place as the button-down oxford shirt: a timeless and very casual shirt.

-And above all, the western shirt is one of the most famous additions to the men's wardrobe from the United States.
+And above all, the western shirt is one of the most famous contributions to the male wardrobe coming from the United States.

 It is immediately recognizable thanks to certain elements, true visual signatures of the western shirt.

-Sign #1: why have snaps on the western shirt?
+Sign #1: Why are there snaps on the western shirt?

 There are several competing theories on this question.